robinboncoeur/Projects/docs/tech/Emilyai.md

 Just from this perspective alone, the effort is worth it.
 Just like transcribing [this marvelous work of Alice's,](https://musescore.com/user/29275325/scores/26630581) putting in a little extra effort makes it so worth it.
 Is this Alice?
 Who knows.
 Perhaps a newer, better, more accurate model will do better.
 Until then, I'm pretty happy.

 By the way, sometimes it helps to change the sampler and scheduler.
-Her dress had these dots on it in the original picture 'deis' and 'kl_optimal' wasn't doing the dress right.
-So, I went with bog-standard Euler and ddim_uniform to get this:
+Her dress had these dots on it in the original picture, and the 'deis' sampler and 'kl_optimal' scheduler wasn't doing the dress right.
+So, I went with bog-standard euler sampler and ddim_uniform scheduler to get this:

 <img src="/assets/images/emily/22-AliceMaryF2.jpg" alt="AMSmith" style="width: 700px;"/>

 Are we having fun, yet?
 Changing sampler and scheduler gave Alice a bit of lippie (Aussie for 'lipstick') but yeah, very similar outcome, from a facial feature viewpoint.

-Just for shits-n-giggles, tried the SRPO on this... **FAIL**!
-SRPO is **not** an image-to-image tool, like Flux Kontext.
-There ya go - lesson learnt!
+Just for shits-n-giggles, tried the SRPO on this... and ended up with a massive **FAIL**!
+As in, a completely blurry horrid blob of nothing recognisable.
+Conclusion: **SRPO** is **not** an image-to-image tool, like Flux Kontext.

 Whilst mucking around with all this, I'm listening to [Serenade #4 by Robert Fuchs](https://www.youtube.com/watch?v=l8ERA4HnxRc).
 That last movement really puts the weasel in your gut.